 What do you keep in your garage?
 Hedge-trimmers?
 The Christmas decorations?
 Next Thursday’s kerb-side recycling?
 Yes, well, of course you do.
-So do I. Tony Rowe, however, has room for none of these things given his garage is a museum of vintage fire engines; taxed, fully watered, a blinding sparkle of buffed chrome and Venetian Red paintwork and each restored to the last nut and bolt.
+So do I. Tony Rowe, however, has room for none of these things given his garage is a museum of vintage fire engines; fully taxed, fully watered, a blinding sparkle of buffed chrome and Venetian red paintwork and each lovingly restored to the last nut and bolt.

-‘This one’s probably my favourite,’ he says, pausing beside a monster of a machine that’s about the size of Sheffield.
+‘This one’s probably my favourite,’ he says, pausing beside a monster of a machine that’s about the size of a detached house.
 ‘Rolls-Royce engine, straight eight, it does one mile to every litre of petrol.
 It was the fastest commercial vehicle in the land when it first came out in 1952.
 This feller would do 50mph and a commercial vehicle doing that speed back then was unheard of.‘

 In all there’s fifteen of them, many he’s restored himself – horse-drawn, hand-drawn, Merryweathers, Shand Masons – and some he’s babysitting for Devon and Somerset Fire and Rescue; for heaven’s sake, the oldest dates back two hundred and fifty years.
 We could’ve stayed there all day.